rdlauer/articles/nativescript/firebase-mlkit/post.md

 ![nativescript firebase logos](nativescript-firebase.png)

-If you're not familiar with [ML Kit](https://firebase.google.com/docs/ml-kit/), it's an SDK that unleashes the power of Google's ML capabilities to mobile apps.
+If you're not familiar with [ML Kit](https://firebase.google.com/docs/ml-kit/), it's an SDK that unleashes the power of Google's machine learning capabilities to mobile apps.
 It's relatively easy to integrate and requires no knowledge of neural networks to get rolling.

 As a mobile-focused machine learning SDK, ML Kit supports both on-device and cloud-based data models, providing easy offline functionality when needed.